Grzegorz96/Shoper-app-backend/README.md

 - Password recovery and change function via a code sent to email.
 - Hashing of user passwords in the database.
 - JSON Web Tokens system.
-- Changing the function returning graphic files to return the entire package of files to the frontend.
-This will improve the optimization of the front-end program, reduce the number of photo queries and reduce the load on the back-end application.

 ## Authors